explaingit

 USE CASE 1

-Build a REST API that deploys to Cloudflare Workers without rewriting code for different platforms.
+Build a web API that deploys to Cloudflare Workers' edge network without modifying code for each platform

 USE CASE 2